 Is scuba diving more your kind of fun and adventure?
 There are plenty of scuba diving spots in Kerala that would give you the opportunity to dive deep, especially in Kochi and Varkala.
 If you’d love to try the sport, but not sure of the proper way to do it, seek the help of instructors at the scuba diving centers and go ahead.

 Exploring the emerald green waters and relishing the mesmerizing spell marine life can cast over you is a memorable experience that cannot be replicated through any other watersport.
 There is so much to see and experience because the marine life is so beautiful and natural; you can even call it exotic and totally captivating.
+A must to do water Sports in Kerala

-4. Bamboo Rafting
+4. Bamboo Rafting as water Sports in Kerala

 Would going on a bamboo raft through the dense forests along the Periyar River give you the goosebumps?
 Then get ready to shiver with the adrenaline rush as you indulge in thrilling full-day bamboo rafting along the Thekkady, Periyar Reserve.
 Feeling the ripple of water, and enjoying the cool breeze sifting through your hair will make you forget everything else, and you will give in instantly to the beauty of nature in its pure, virgin form.